Follow these instructions to install FreeBSD on a dedicated server, from a Linux rescue environment

 The wget command may require the parameter "--no-check-certificate" if SSL validation fails on some rescue systems.

-You must specify at least one authorized_keys source, both URLs and local files are supported.
+You must specify at least one authorized_keys source.
+URL and local file is supported.

 Example invocations